<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <guid isPermaLink="false">https://www.weknowrice.com/?p=528944</guid>

 <description><![CDATA[As global rice trade patterns shift, Vietnam is emerging as a dominant exporter, challenging the United States’ long-standing role in key markets.
-With rising demand and trade disruptions, both countries face mounting pressure to adapt—Vietnam through modernization and sustainability, and the U.S. through policy protections and diversification.
+With rising demand and trade disruptions, both countries face mounting pressure to adapt: Vietnam through modernization and sustainability, and the U.S. through policy protections and diversification.
 The competition is reshaping international food security, pricing, and agricultural trade norms.]]></description>

 <content:encoded><![CDATA[

-<p>A shifting global rice supply landscape is increasingly challenging U.S. growers and elevating Vietnam&#8217;s growing role as a leading exporter.
-As global rice demand evolves, both countries must adapt—U.S. rice producers to protect narrow-margin operations, and Vietnam to scale while maintaining sustainable practices.</p>
+<p class="wp-block-paragraph">A shifting global rice supply landscape is increasingly challenging U.S. growers and elevating Vietnam&#8217;s growing role as a leading exporter.
+As global rice demand evolves, both countries must adapt: U.S. rice producers to protect narrow-margin operations, and Vietnam to scale while maintaining sustainable practices.</p>

 <hr class="wp-block-separator has-css-opacity seperator-dots"/>